dromara/dongle/src/en/hmac/ripemd160.md

 # Hmac-Ripemd160

-`Hmac-Ripemd160` is a message authentication code algorithm based on `ripemd160`. `dongle` supports the standard `ripemd160` message authentication code algorithm and provides multiple output formats.
+`Hmac-Ripemd160` is a message authentication code algorithm based on `ripemd160`. `dongle` supports standard and streaming `ripemd160` message authentication code algorithms and provides multiple output formats.

 > Note: The `WithKey` method must be called before `ByRipemd160`